-Like last year, most of the texts were covered; there was even a little work on The Getting of Wisdom.
 In the Poetry Section Touched with Fire was the most popular.
-There was a limited amount of work on the Coleridge selection but more on Poems Deep and Dangerous.
+There was a limited amount of work on the Coleridge selection and Poems Deep and Dangerous.
 In the Prose Section Desai featured prominently, perhaps because of the novel's comparative brevity and straightforwardness.
 However, as was suggested last year, this was not always a simple advantage to candidates.
 Certainly, there was much rewarding and accurate work at all levels on this novel but occasionally Examiners wondered whether able candidates found it a struggle to signal their superior qualities of insight.
 The work, and not just at the higher levels, which tends to stick in Examiners' minds more often comes from more complex texts and this was the case in this year's examinations.
 Certainly the stimulation afforded by Dickens, Greene, to name but two, was often evident in the responses.
 There was not as yet much work on The Siege but what there was boded well for the future.
 Again, as last year there was no overwhelmingly popular drama text.
 Examiners met a lot of work on Macbeth, some of it very good indeed but Williams and Shaw also featured strongly and it was not unusual to come across engaged work on the Ayckbourn and the Lochhead/Moxley duo.

-As to the question paper, it seemed to have worked well.
 As always, it is difficult to assign blame in those few areas where the resulting work was rather disappointing.
 Last year there was some discussion regarding candidates who interpreted moving in its most literal sense.
 There was little evidence of that this year, perhaps because the word was linked in the task with another word which made the intention clear.
-In Question 4 Background Material defeated a number of candidates' attempts at even basic explication.
-Perhaps, the tendency of some candidates to fly to the 'refuge' of the starred question compounded the problems but it has to be said that tasks which required analysis of allusive poems proved difficult for candidates.
-Other problems, however, could be blamed on plain mis-reading.
+Some problems, as ever, could be blamed on plain misreading.
 It was really difficult to see why a number of candidates in Question 14 chose to centre their answers on Pip's personality after his receiving money, unless, of course, they were keen to re-work a class essay and couldn't think of much to say about the early part of the novel.